GambuzX/Ascii-Raider/docs/README.md

 A possible improvement would be to create a method to, given an element, get its corresponding list from the model.
 This would allow us to unify the similar behaviour in the removeDestructibleElement, but the complex if statements would remain in the new method.

+### Data Class
+By following the MVC structure, our classes that represent the Models end up being Data Classes, which are a code smell.
+Since this topic is deeply related to the MVC architecture, we decided to include it in the 'Additional Topics' section, and so it is further developed there.

 ## Additional Topics